 All around Akayama, the Hurricane churned.
 “Give her to us.”

-Her planet hid Akayama by cradling the Mountain in a circle of dunes.
+Her planet hid Akayama by cradling the red mountain in a circle of dunes.
 “If I don’t, will you assimilate me?”

 “We’ll assimilate you anyway.
-If you don’t relinquish her, we’ll make it painful.”
+If you don’t surrender her, we’ll make it painful.”

 Her planet thought.
 “Which of you is taking her?”

 “It doesn’t matter.
 We’ll assimilate and share her.”

 “She’s a tricky one,” signaled her planet.
 “Whoever assimilates her first will surely be the most powerful among us, even if only for an instant.”